From world class vineyards to unique eco-tours, Waiheke Island offers something for everyone

 Many vineyards also provide delicious food at their own cafe or restaurant.

 The loop road is a 55km round trip from Oneroa village so allow a minimum of 2.5 - 4 hours for a trip with stops.
-We also have a selection of suggested Waiheke Road Trips for you or you can choose to make your own.
+We also have a selection of five suggested Waiheke Island Roadtrips for you or help you to make your own.

 Island maps can be picked up at our ferry terminals or onboard the ferry.